Whole-Body · 關

 Treatment

 Gentle needling, often with cupping or electro-acupuncture.
-Most patients deeply relax.
+Most people find they relax into it.

 04